MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 ## Which community area is most crime prone?
 Display the coummunity area number only.

 Although the resulting SQL query is quite simple, the way it was devised is remarkably subtle.
 We start by picking the `CHICAGO_CRIME_DATA` and grouping it by `COMMUNITY_AREA_NUMBER`.
-However, the code is concluded with the string `ORDER BY COUNT(*) DESC LIMIT 1`, whose various compoments does:
+However, the code is concluded with the string `ORDER BY COUNT(*) DESC LIMIT 1`, whose various components do:

 * `COUNT(*)`: Counts the number of rows (crimes) in each group;
 * `ORDER BY COUNT(*)`: 	Sorts the groups based on how many crimes they have;